17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 4. Put in earbuds and listen to calming music or an instrumental track

 People love soothing audio because it works instantly and no one else has to know you’re overwhelmed.
 Lofi beats, rain sounds, soft piano, or ambient playlists help quiet overstimulation.
-It creates a peaceful bubble in the middle of a chaotic environment.

 5. Drink water slowly and intentionally

 Instead of chugging water while rushing through tasks, people pause and actually taste it.
-This tiny shift turns hydration into a mindful moment — slowing the heart rate, easing tension, and giving the mind a natural break.
-It’s one of the easiest ways to re-center during a busy day.
+This tiny shift turns hydration into a mindful moment — slowing the heart rate, easing tension, and giving the mind a natural work break.

 6. Scroll Pinterest or look at calming content for a mental break